 Color psychology is a crucial component of effectively portraying your brand.
 Before you choose your favorite color for designing your business card, postcard, brochure, or other printed materials, think about the emotion that color evokes.
 Is that the emotion you want prospective clients and customers to associate with your brand?

-Color is a powerful tool, and when used correctly, it has the ability to make your business cards and other printed materials not only shine, but work as an effective marketing tool.
+Color is a powerful tool, and when used correctly, it has the ability to make your customized business cards and other printed materials not only shine, but work as an effective marketing tool.
 So what color is appropriate for your brand?
 Decide what feelings and thoughts your printed pieces should communicate.
 From there, select a color(s) that effectively depicts those emotions.
-Primo Print® offers graphic design services, and our in-house designers can help you choose colors that best represent your business and brand.
+We offer graphic design services, and our in-house designers can help you choose colors that best represent your business and brand.